February 2022 - Honda City Petrol Variants Explained - Which One To Buy?

 The pros or advantages of Honda City petrol are:

-- 3 engine-transmission combinations to choose from: petrol-manual, petrol-automatic and diesel-manual.
+- 3 engine-transmission combinations to choose from: petrol-manual, petrol-automatic and hybrid petrol-automatic

-- Good number of standard safety features (ESP, TC, HSA, 4 airbags, ABS).
+- Good number of standard safety features (ESP, TC, HSA, 4 airbags, projector headlamps, rear defogger, rear camera, TPMS, 5x 3-point seatbelts)

 The Honda City petrol has the following shortcomings or problems:

-- 185-section tyres are too narrow for a car of this size and price.
-Even the Baleno has wider tyres.
+- 185-section tyres even in the top variants are too narrow for a car of this size and price; even the Baleno has wider tyres

 - No turbo petrol engine option